 There are three main types of eclipses.
 A lunar eclipse is visible to all parts of the Earth where it is night time during the eclipse.
 Sometimes the Moon travels only through the penumbra.
 This is called a penumbral eclipse, and the Moon does not appear much dimmer than usual.
 These eclipses are not very noticable.
 Sometimes the Moon travels into the penumbra and partly into the umbra.
 Such an eclipse is called a partial eclipse.
 And sometimes the Moon travels through the umbra and appears to go almost completely dark.
 This is called a total eclipse.
 During a total eclipse, the moon will appear slightly red because some sunlight travels through the Earth's atmosphere and reaches the Moon.

 A solar eclipse happens when the Moon blocks sunlight from reaching part of the Earth.
-A solar eclipse can only happen when the Moon is in the new moon position, and can only be observed for a few moment by observers in a small strip of Earth's surface called the path of totality.
+A solar eclipse can only happen when the Moon is in the new moon position, and can only be observed for a few moments by observers in a small strip of Earth's surface called the path of totality.
 Outside the path of totality is a larger region where a partial solar eclipse can be observed.

 Please note: It is very important to use a special filter approved for solar viewing when observing any type of solar eclipse.
 Permanent eye damage or blindness could result otherwise.

 Between July 20th, 1969 and December, 1972, there were 6 manned lunar landings.
 Lunar missions began in 1959 with unmanned lunar landers and orbiters.
 Since 1972, many unmanned landers and orbiters have been sent to the Moon.
 In November 2022, NASA launched their Space Launch System carrying the Orion spacecraft as the first Artemis I flight test.
 On a future flight, the Artemis missions will land the first woman and first person of color on the Moon.
 The Artemis missions aim to build a long-term human presence on the Moon.